<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Liner Pool Stain Colors

-• Teal or blue-green stains indicate that you have an issue with copper.
+• Teal or blue-green stains indicate that you might have an issue with copper.
 The copper stains could be originating from pipes or they could be leaching from the pool heater due to improper chemical maintenance.

 • Red or purple stains often come from berries or fruit falling into the pool from nearby bushes or overhead trees.
 Light pink stains can also be a sign of bacterial buildup.